UAB vs. Florida Atlantic NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- UAB has combined with its opponents to score more than 49 points only twice this year.
+- UAB and its opponents have scored at least 49 points just twice this year.

-- Florida Atlantic's games have gone over 49 points in three of five chances this season.
+- So far this season, 60% of Florida Atlantic's games (3/5) have had more combined points than Saturday's over/under of 49.

-- The two teams combine to average 56 points per game, seven more than the total in this contest.
+- Saturday's total is seven points lower than the two team's combined 56 points per game average.

 - These two squads combine to allow 45.2 points per game, 3.8 fewer than this contest's over/under.